ssnover/rosrust/README.md

 Integration with [catkin](http://www.ros.org/wiki/catkin) will be handled once a satisfying set of features has been implemented.

+## Building this Cargo Workspace
+If your environment has a ROS1 workspace set up, you can likely build with simply `cargo build`.

+If you do not have a ROS1 environment set up, you'll need to make sure the submodules are installed and then call `ROSRUST_MSG_PATH=$(pwd) cargo build`.
+This pulls ROS message definitions from the ros/common_msgs repository which is a submodule.

 ## Examples

 The API is close to reaching its final form.